GTM Cars: History

-The company was founded in 1967 when Bernard Cox and his friend Jack Hosker created the Cox GTM (Grand Touring Mini), a mid engined sports car based on Mini parts.
-It was an instant hit and they built kits as fast as they could in their garage in Hazel Grove, Stockport.
+The company was founded in 1967 by Bernard Cox and his friend Jack Hosker, who created the Cox GTM (Grand Touring Mini), a mid-engined sports car built from Mini parts.
+It was an instant hit, and they built kits as fast as they could in their garage in Hazel Grove, Stockport.
 In the autumn of 1968, Bernard Cox decided to stop production after 50 kits.

 Production was taken over by Howard Heerey, who had raced a GTM, and his father who renamed the car to simply GTM.
 The design evolved over time and by 1971 about 170 kits had been made and they were up to GTM 1-3 (model 1, variation 3).
 But in 1972 the road outside their garage had to be widened and they were forced to close.

 In 1972 a fibreglass company in Hartlepool bought the demonstrator car, moulds, jigs and spares, but never produced any cars.
 Instead the GTM project was bought by KMB Autosports in 1976.
 They made spares for existing cars, but no new kits.

 In 1980 GTM entered its most successful era by far when it was bought by Peter Beck, Paddy Fitch and Dougal Cowper, the latter departing relatively soon after.
 The company moved to Sutton Bonington in 1982 and over the next 20 years refined the GTM Coupé, as it became known, and developed a succession of new models.
 The Rossa was another Mini based car with more modern styling, and was followed by the Mk2.
 With the introduction of the Rover 'K'-series engine, GTM were quick to fit one in their third generation Rossa which was launched as simply the 'K3', the first vehicle to be made available with a mid-mounted 'K'-series (subsequently followed by Lotus' Elise, MG's own MGF and Ariel's Atom to name but three).